 - If your customers consistently access a support video on Feature A but rarely on Feature B, you know to prioritize more content and agent training around that feature

-#6: Train Your Customer Service Team with Video
+#7: Train Your Customer Service and Experience Teams with Video

 Showing someone how to do something using a visual aid makes the process so much easier.
 (That’s basically what customer support is, right?)